elastic/integrations/packages/system/docs/README.md

 ### Disk IO

-The System `diskio` dataset provides disk IO metrics collected from the operating system.
+The System `diskio` data stream provides disk IO metrics collected from the operating system.
 One event is created for each disk mounted on the system.

 #### Supported operating systems